Social radar

 In that episode, Lenny and Jessica talked about her mysterious “social radar”—a nickname she earned for her uncanny ability to read people.
 At first, I was more interested in what she had to say about picking which founders to invest in (worth a listen, by the way), but this radar thing overtook my attention.

 What’s fascinating is how hard Jessica found it hard to explain this skill, or even how she developed it in the first place.
-It’s a soft skill that’s tricky to put into words, like a tacit knowledge you absorb rather than learn step-by-step.
+It’s a skill that’s tricky to put into words, like a tacit knowledge you absorb rather than learn step-by-step.
 Maybe “intuition” is the best word for it, but that doesn’t seem to give her enough credit.
 It’s intuition mixed with years of practice observing and analyzing people and relationships.

 From the conversation, it sounds like Jessica’s skill benefits from her heightened sensitivity to other people’s emotional states and the underlying dynamics between individuals—intangible things that are hard to validate or measure.
 This raises the question of whether such a skill can be acquired, or if it requires some innate talent to begin with.